bigfirellc/absolutelyfree/README.md

 # absolutelyfree

-The Absolutely Free Random Jam Band Name Generator, at www.absolutelyfree.net.
+The Absolutely Free Random Jam Band Name Maker, at www.absolutelyfree.net.
 A very simple "random" band name generator, backended with Django, complete with admin panel and PostgreSQL hooks.
 Deploys to Heroku in a jiffy.